 Lockdown Defence: As external threats to systems become more and more sophisticated, it is important to be able to anticipate, rather than react to them.
 It is essential to have protection in place that is equipped to handle security breaches proactively rather than as a reaction.
 Deep Freeze is designed to mitigate the need for security measures that are intrusive and reactive.
 All the unwanted malwares are removed upon reboot and your system config is back to the pristine state.

 Defend Against Phishing Attacks: Phishing has always been and remains one of the primary threats to user systems.
-Deep Freeze reverses these threats through its Reboot To Restore function Combined with Deep Freeze Antivirus if any threat manages to pass through the Antivirus net Deep Freeze will eliminate that threat upon a simple reboot.
+Deep Freeze reverses these threats through Restore on Reboot function combined with Deep Freeze Antivirus if any threat manages to pass through the Antivirus net Deep Freeze will eliminate that threat upon a simple reboot.

 The recent WannaCry debacle has provided ample evidence of the growing threats posed by ransomware and malware.
 One of the main reasons WannaCry was able to spread rapidly was because it was able to exploit a loophole in Windows Vista and subsequent versions of the Microsoft OS.
 While sophisticated threats call for sophisticated solutions, sometimes having a simple Reboot To Restore solution on hand will go a long way in protecting workstations against pre-existing vulnerabilities.
 With Deep Freeze, users can protect themselves against these threats with a single reboot.